Ritooon/talespire-shortcuts/README.md

 ## What is it ? 🤔

+### Feature #1 : Shortcuts to roll dice in Talespire

 Allows you to generate dice rolls in Talespire.
 All you have to do is enter your character's modificators (It's saved locally, even after closing your browser 💥🧠💥) and click on one of the dice. <br />
 => He launches the command in Talespire, all you have to do is roll the dice, the modificators are applied!

+### Feature #2 : Money calculator

+Imagine : You're in front of this merchant shop, and you need this really nice looking hat.
+You don't know how much you'll have left after this purchase.
+No worry and simulate it.
+You can also "validate" to store values and re-use it for next purchase/gain/loose

+Tips : You have to specify if it's negative or positive (eg: You loose 2PO, type -2)

 ## Hummm okay, but how to install ?